 Automatic Transmission and Analysis of Data

-Patients can contact their doctors for a consultation without ever leaving the comfort of their home, as the doctor has real-time access to all the essential data.
-Smart medical devices that enable this type of patient care will become more common in the coming years.
+Patients can contact their doctors for a consultation without ever leaving the comfort of their home, as a doctor has real-time access to all the essential data.
+Smart healthcare devices that enable this type of patient care will become more common in the coming years.

 Automatic reminders for medication and appointments are a true game-changer, especially for elderly patients.
 These devices can make forgetful patients’ lives much easier.